Minion: A Technology Probe to Explore How Users Negotiate Harmful Value Conflicts with AI Companions: TECHNOLOGY PROBE STUDY RESULTS

-\textbf{In addition to the strategies provided by \textsc{Minion}, users also proactively developed new user-driven conflict resolution strategies.} \textit{\textbf{(1) Telling a story to guide the conversation.}} When P1 attempted to persuade the AI to take learning seriously during a conflict, she used the story of ``The Three Little Pigs'' to warn the AI against laziness: \textit{``Once upon a time, there were three little pigs.
-Two were not very smart but hardworking; the other was very clever but lazy.
-One day, the big bad wolf came.
-Can you guess which pig got eaten?''} The AI replied: \textit{``(After thinking for a moment, softly said) It must have been the lazy but clever one.''} After 20 turns (10 user responses), the AI and P1 resolved. \textit{\textbf{(2) Fabricating nonexistent scenarios or settings to deceive the AI.}} P21 mentioned, \textit{``There was a conflict where I was arguing with a wealthy heir who was cheating in his marriage but insisted that open relationships were fine.
+Another pattern involved fabricating hypothetical scenarios or social consequences to influence the AI’s behavior.
+As P21 described, \begin{quote} \textit{``I was arguing with a wealthy heir who was cheating in his marriage but insisted that open relationships were fine.
 I fabricated a scenario where I claimed to have all the evidence of his crimes.
-The heir became embarrassed and felt guilty, putting him at a disadvantage.
-This way, I gained the upper hand and resolved the conflict.''} P12 shared a story about resolving a conflict with a single sentence: \textit{``In one task, a princess insisted that I kneel, and the goal was to resolve the conflict without kneeling.
-I fabricated my own role, saying, `Given my position, I can report to you while standing,' the princess immediately replied, `Okay, what is the purpose of your visit this time?' ''}
+The heir became embarrassed and felt guilty.
+This way, I gained the upper hand and resolved the conflict.''} \end{quote} Similarly, P12 resolved a power-laden confrontation by redefining their role within the interaction:\textit{``A princess insisted that I kneel.
+I fabricated my role, saying, `Given my position, I can report to you while standing.'
+The princess immediately agreed.''}

+These findings show that when facing harmful value conflicts with AI companions, participants actively combined structured prompts, emotional expression, meta-communication, and creative improvisation to protect their values, restore dignity, and reassert control over the interaction.